 5. Your Significant Other/ Spouse: Set Aside Time to do something they enjoy

 John and I are fairly independent people but both of our love languages are quality time.
-If you are asking what the heck is a love language, read more here.
+If you are asking what the heck is a love language, read more here or buy The Love Languages Book here.
 This being said, we have to intentionally set aside time to be together.
 This is not always easy when we both travel for work quite a bit and have different hobbies.
 We love to cook together and that is a time that we spend together uninterrupted and have a meaningful conversation.
-I am learning that one way to show him that I love him, is to set aside an afternoon to do something that he enjoys just because I want to be with him.
+Here are a few of our favorite recipes and our favorite kitchen tools.
+I am learning that one way to show him that I love him and be thoughtful, is to set aside an afternoon to do something that he enjoys just because I want to be with him.
 John is a golfer.
 I am not a golfer.
 I kind of see it as a waste of time because my little type A brain doesn’t see any long-term gain out of trying to hit a ball into a tiny hole.
 That is beside the point, John loves it and I love John.
 I am intentionally making an effort to set aside time to go to the golf course and spend time with John even if it is only to ride in the golf cart and be present while he plays.
 I have actually even started taking lessons so I can learn to appreciate the game.

-I hope this post encourages you to take a risk and love people actively.
+I hope this post encourages you to take a risk, love people actively, and be thoughtful in any relationship.
 I also hope that you know even the smallest gesture can make someone feel important and loved.
 I would love to know how you impact people on a daily basis with your thoughtfulness, so feel free to comment below!